Jon Ossoff hits Sen. Perdue on pandemic: ‘You’re attacking the health of the people that you represent’

 Recent polls have found Perdue, a 70-year-old former business executive serving his first Senate term, running neck-and-neck with Ossoff, the 33-year-old head of a media firm, in a race that would go to a runoff if neither candidate hits 50 percent of the vote.
 Libertarian candidate Shane Hazel is on the ballot as well.

 The Wednesday debate in Savannah, Ga., came amid an accelerating pandemic has killed more than 225,000 Americans, including more than 7,800 people in Georgia.
-Ossoff, like many Democratic challengers — including Trump’s opponent, former vice president Joe Biden — have made the virus’ relentless toll and the president’s repeated missteps and false statements about it into central platforms.
+Ossoff, like many Democratic challengers — including Trump’s opponent, former vice president Joe Biden — have made the virus’ relentless toll and the president’s missteps and false statements about it into central platforms.

 The Democrat has spent much of his campaign attacking Perdue for playing down the disease in its early days, as well as for voting multiple times against the Affordable Care Act.
 He returned to that message repeatedly on Wednesday night.